ucsb-cs156/w22/_lectures/lect10.md

 More information is available here: <https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development>

-Let's take 5 minutes to read
+Let's take 7 minutes to read the first four stages, and then 8 minutes to complete the exercise linked to below (two multiple choice questions, one short answer.)

 # What stage is your team at?